 We pulled sample quotes for AAA for a 20-year term, $150,000 policy for a healthy man and woman.

 What affects my rate with AAA?

-Your premium is determined by your age, health, lifestyle, occupation and hobbies, as well as the length and face amount of your policy.
-The least risky applicants get the best rates.
-Its underwriting considers:
+Your premium gets determined by factors like your age, health and lifestyle along with your policy’s length and face amount.
+The least risky applicants get the best rates, based on several factors: